Shah-Priyanshu/ouroboros-ops/README.md

 - Performance overlay showing live statistics and frame progression

 **Video Details**: 1280×720 HD • 30 FPS • 7.8 MB MP4 • 18.8 seconds • 563 frames

+> **💡 Pro Tip**: Right-click the video link above and select "Save As" to download, or open in a new tab to stream directly

 ## 🎯 High-Level Goals